TritonDataCenter/smartos-docs/docs/how-to-create-an-hvm-zone.md

       "path": "/dev/dsk/c2t0d0"
     }

-The `"size"` value is in megabytes.
+Note: The `"size"` value is in megabytes.